 Fortunately, there’s a tool that makes backups easy.

 I recommend and been use BlogVault.
 BlogVault is a reliable and safe service that stores nightly backups of your blog for at least 90 days.

-But BlogVault is much more than just a backup service, it also scans your blog for hackers installing malware.
+BlogVault is much more than just a backup service, it also scans your blog for malware.
 BlogVault will notify you when your plugins and theme needs updating — outdated blogging software is a common method of how hackers gain access to WordPress blogs.
 The BlogVault service includes:

 - Nightly Backups — Used by over 400,000 WordPress blogs for backup.

 - Malware Scan — Check to see if your blog has been hacked with one-click removal.